xanderstevenson/word-of-the-day/README.md

   <h2 align="center">Running the App on Schedule (Using GitHub Workflows and Actions)</h2>

 In order to run the app on a schedule, we use GitHub workflows.
-In order to do that, you'll need to create a GitHub repo named '.github' and creat a directory in it called '.github/workflows'.
+In order to do that, you'll need to create a GitHub repo named '.github' and create a directory in it called '.github/workflows'.
 So that structrure will look like this: '.github/.github/workflows/'.

 Next, you want to create a workflow file in the workslows directory.
 It will contain a name, a trigger, a job, and basic steps (including checkout and run).
 To learn more about what all this means, check out this tutorial: [How To Build Your First GitHub Actions Workflow](https://www.ipswitch.com/blog/how-to-build-your-first-github-actions-workflow).
 I also have a 'workflow templates' directory in the '.github' repo that contains the workslow as a template, as well as a properties.json file describing everything.